 The EHCP continues

-The most important thing to know: your child’s EHCP does not end at 18.
-Under the Children and Families Act 2014, an EHCP can remain in place until the young person turns 25, as long as they remain in education or training.
+The most important thing to know: your child’s EHCP doesn’t end at 18.
+Under the Children and Families Act 2014, an EHCP can remain in place until the end of the academic year in which the young person turns 25, as long as they remain in education or training.

 The LA can only cease the EHCP if: